roveroniandrea/webauth-wizardry/readme.md

 ## See dependencies
 To see dependencies between each file, you may run the following command:
 `npx ts_dependency_graph --start src/index.ts --graph_folder | dot -T svg > dependencygraph.svg`

+TODO: Some dependencies might be moved to devDependencies